langgexyz/web3job/resume.md

 **Web3 Social IM Application**

-* *Overview*: A Web3 platform controlled by users with end-to-end encryption, where only the communicating parties can decrypt messages.
+* *Overview*: A user-controlled Web3 platform with end-to-end encryption, where only the communicating parties can decrypt messages.
 Integrated with CEX/DEX (Binance, OKX) for secure trading and allows users to deploy private nodes for full control over their data.
 * *Responsibilities*:

-  * Led and built a team of 20+ members, responsible for developing core logic for iOS/Android/Web/PC apps and backend systems, as well as designing both on-chain and off-chain architectures.
+  * Built and led a 20+ member team, responsible for developing core logic for iOS/Android/Web/PC apps and backend systems, as well as designing both on-chain and off-chain architectures.
   * Built Rust libraries (ECC, AES, Keccak256, SSS) compiled to WASM for cross-platform SDKs.
   * Automated Kotlin/Swift code generation via ChatGPT to speed up multi-platform development.
-  * Developed Solidity L1/L3 payment contracts with centralized Oracle signatures for security.
+  * Developed Solidity-based L1/L3 payment contracts with centralized Oracle signatures for security.

 **Web3 Social IM Application (DeFi Economic Model)**

-* *Overview*: A Solana-based DeFi economic model (similar to pump.fun), with 12 audited smart contracts (12,000+ LOC).
+* *Overview*: A Solana-based DeFi economic model (similar to pump.fun), with 12 audited smart contracts (12k+ LOC).
 * *Responsibilities*:

-  * Led the design of both on-chain and off-chain architectures for the economic model, progress tracking, contract audit communication, and resolving related issues.
+  * Led the design of both on-chain and off-chain architectures for the economic model, tracked progress, communicated with the audit team, and resolved related issues.
   * Addressed complex contract issues, such as designing dynamic on-chain pricing (Bucket + Slot, similar to ERC-7527) to replace off-chain price feeds.
-  * Managed contract security during operations, including creating Golang tools to automate contract compilation, deployment, command execution monitoring, and automatic Git log uploads, ensuring no security incidents.
+  * Managed contract security during operations, including creating Golang tools to automate contract compilation, deployment, command execution monitoring, and automated Git log uploads, ensuring no security incidents.

 ---